jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 I worked hard, paid my dues, and watched myself go from a stumbling amateur to a national champion.
 My mentality with boxing was that I was going to succeed, no matter what.

-When I went back to college in my late 20's, I took the same approach with my work.
+When I went back to college in my late 20s, I took the same approach with my work.
 I figured that if I could succeed in boxing with a late start, then this would be easy.

 These two events were extremely helpful in shifting my mindset.
-They got me to see that there was nothing inherently special about the people with decent math skills.
+They showed me that there was nothing inherently special about people with decent math skills.
 At the very least, if I was smart enough to be accepted into college, then I was smart enough for numbers.

 I also saw that I did one challenging thing by working hard.
 Think about other areas in your life where you’ve met challenges but didn’t have any initial talent or advantage.
 You probably had to work hard to make up for lost ground.